 Request an appointment online

 You may request an appointment through your online MyChart account, If you would like to sign up for MyChart, please call your clinic to request a sign-up code or ask your health care team at your next visit.

 What to do if you have COVID-19 symptoms

 If you have COVID-19, cold or flu symptoms--such as cough, body aches, chills, sore throat, fever, or shortness of breath-- OR you are concerned you may have been exposed to COVID-19, please call a clinic first.
 Please do not walk in to a clinic.

 If you are having a life-threatening emergency, call 9-1-1.

-- COVID screening for staff, patients and visitors
+- COVID-19 screening for staff, patients and visitors

-- Requiring staff to wear masks and other protective gear
+- Requiring staff to wear masks and other protective equipment when interacting with patients

-- Increased cleaning between patients and throughout the day
+- Cleaning between patients and throughout the day